rust-bitcoin/rust-wallet/README.md

 wallets.

 ## Goal
-Offer a standalone wallet in conjunction with rust-bitcoin-spv.
+Offer a standalone wallet in conjunction with murmel.
 I plan to add TREZOR and Ledger support.

 ## Status